sridatahub/SqlWindows/README.md

 This project explores how to use powerful SQL features called "window functions" to analyze sales data.

+Key Features:
+OVER clause: Defines the "window" of rows for calculations.
+PARTITION BY: Divides data into subsets for separate calculations.
+ORDER BY: Specifies the order of rows within each subset.

 We'll be working with a table named "sales1" that stores information about each sale, including:

 Product Name: The name of the item sold.